 William will be joined by literary agent Jemima Forrester, who will have read and considered the synopses and samples of writing that you have submitted.
 Jemima will discuss your work and identify the particular areas of the narrative you should hope to focus on within the course.

 19.15-20.30: William will provide an overview of the Basic Technical Aspects of a Novel.

-Extras: You will be asked to submit an extract in which you use research, establish atmosphere and/or establish the setting, together with a brief description of where this fits into your story.
+Extras: The attendees to be workshopped will be asked to submit an extract in which they use research, establish atmosphere and/or establish the setting, together with a brief description of where this fits into their story.
 This will be discussed in Week 2.